-It is apparent from staff's review of the ESP applications with support from the USGS letter report that the perception of seismic hazard for operating plants in the CEUS region has increased.
-The staff has determined, based on the evaluations of the IPEEE Program, that seismic designs of operating plants in the CEUS still provide an adequate level of protection.
-At the same time, the staff also recognizes that the probability of exceeding the SSE at some of the currently operating sites in the CEUS is higher than previously understood.
-Therefore, this GI is to assess the impact of higher seismic hazard on current nuclear power plants in the CEUS region.
+From the staff's review of the ESP applications with support from the 2004 USGS work report, it appeared that the perception of seismic hazard for operating plants in the CEUS region had increased.
+Based on the evaluations of the Individual Plant Examination of External Events (IPEEE) Program, the staff had determined that seismic designs of operating plants in the CEUS provided an adequate level of protection.
+However, in light of the preliminary results from the USGS work of 2004, the staff also recognized that the probability of exceeding the SSE at some of the currently operating sites in the CEUS is higher than previously understood.
+Therefore, the staff initiated this GI is to assess the impact of increased estimates of seismic hazards on selected current nuclear power plants in the CEUS region that might be impacted by the updated seismic research, information, and models.